 It is not suggested that you apply for a grant beyond this range.
 Grants are rarely awarded over $20,000.
-If you have a project or would like to discuss a grant request that does not fall within this range, please contact Julie about it prior to submitting a Letter of Intent.
+If you have a project or would like to discuss a grant request that does not fall within this range, please contact Cathy about it prior to submitting a Letter of Intent.

-Julie will typically contact you within days of completing the Letter of Intent.
+Cathy will typically contact you within days of completing the Letter of Intent.
 You will then be asked to schedule a site visit.

-Julie will meet with you, the agency contact, administration, and anyone else that you feel would be relevant to the application at your agency’s facility.
+Cathy will meet with you, the agency contact, administration, and anyone else that you feel would be relevant to the application at your agency’s facility.
 She will want to learn more about your organization and the project you are considering requesting a grant for from the Community Foundation.
 This includes the physical space, equipment, items, etc. relevant to the project in consideration.
 You’ll be given additional information about the process of the application and will be given an opportunity to ask questions.

 Please refer to the guidelines for grants listed on the grantmaking page.
 The number of applications approved for funding and the dollar amounts granted are dependent on the following: